Skip to Content

 How to Get to the Kinabatangan River

-It's still a little tricky for independent travelers since there aren't many large hubs or cities within a reasonable distance.
-The below options should cover you and answer your question about how to get to the Kinabatangan River, no matter where you start from.
+Update: Transport is still a little tricky for independent travelers since there aren't many large hubs or cities within a reasonable distance from Sukau.
+That said, the below options will cover you and answer your question about how to get to the Kinabatangan River, no matter where you start.

-Below I'll detail the most cost-effective and convenient options for reaching the Kinabatangan River.
-Note that it's a good idea to spend at least a night in Sukau once you arrive if you are traveling indepently.
+Note that it's a good idea to spend at least a night in Sukau once you arrive if you are traveling independently.
 Skip to the accommodation section below for tips on the best lodges that organize Kinabatangan River cruises.

-The Best Option: Organised Tour to Kinabatangan River from Sandakan or Sepilok
+Book a Tour the Kinabatangan River from Sandakan or Sepilok

 If you're planning a longer travel itinerary of Sabah, then the best way to reach the river is by booking an organized 2-day trip from Sandakan or Sepilok.
 This is a convenient and popular option since you'll likely want to visit the Orangutan conservation area there regardless.